rtazaki1205/geofractal/README.md

 ## fortran

 The input parameters can be set in `call.f90`.
-The user must specify following three input parameters in `call.f90`
+The user can specify following three input parameters in `call.f90`
 - `df` : Fractal dimension (1 ≦ df ≦ 3)
 - `k0` : Fractal prefactor
 - `PN` : Number of monomers (1 ≦ PN)